ffplayout/ffplayout/docs/developer.md

 same setting.
 The reported times measure the instrumented caller thread; use `perf` for CPU time inside FFmpeg worker threads.

+## Hardware Encoding

+The output codec list includes hardware encoders only when they accept the engine's CPU-backed frames.
+NVENC accepts `yuv420p` directly.
+QSV receives a CPU-side `nv12` frame produced immediately before the encoder and performs the surface upload internally.
+VAAPI needs a separate hardware-frame filter graph and remains unavailable until that pipeline is implemented.
+The runtime host still needs the matching GPU driver and device.

 ### Create Debian DEB and RHEL RPM Packages

 Install the packaging tools: